The Hull-White Model under Volatility Uncertainty: Related Bond Market

-\end{df} The restriction to finite trading strategies could be generalized by using methods from large financial markets, which is done in \cite{kleinschmidtteichmann2016}, or by allowing for continuous trading within the set of all maturities as in \cite{bjorkdimasikabanovrunggaldier1997}.
-However, we hold on to finite trading strategies, since such a generalization is not the objective of the model.
-The concept of arbitrage intuitively describes the fact of making something out of nothing or, more detailed, getting the chance to win money without any risk of losing some.
-Since we are dealing with more than one measure, we need to consider a definition slightly different from the classical one.
-The following is the one chosen in other models using a set of beliefs, like \cite{vorbrink2014}. \begin{df} An admissible market strategy $(\pi,T)$ is called arbitrage strategy if it holds
+\end{df} The restriction to trading a finite number of discounted bonds could be generalized by using methods from large financial markets \citep*{kleinschmidtteichmann2016} or by allowing for continuous trading within the set of all maturities \citep*{bjorkdimasikabanovrunggaldier1997}.
+Here we restrict to trading finitely many discounted bonds, since such a generalization is not the objective of the model.
+We use a quasi-sure notion of arbitrage.
+The classical definition of arbitrage depends on the underlying probability measure of the model.
+Since we are dealing with more than one measure in the presence of volatility uncertainty, we need to consider a definition slightly different from the classical one.
+The following definition of arbitrage corresponds to the one that is commonly used in the literature on robust finance \citep*[for example]{bouchardnutz2015}. \begin{df} An admissible market strategy $(\pi,T)$ is called arbitrage strategy if

+Moreover, we say that the bond market is arbitrage-free if there is no arbitrage strategy. \end{df} This is a weaker version than requiring that the strategy has to be an arbitrage in the classical sense with respect to all measures.
+The difference is that the probability of a strictly positive win does not have to be strictly positive under each measure.